olebrun/react-pre-planner/README.md

 # react-pre-planner
-Modified version of react-planner for spécifiq use case.
+Modified version of react-planner for specific use case.

 ## Usage